getdnsapi/getdns/README.md

 The following requirements were met as conditions for the present release:

+QUESTION: The code does not currently compile cleanly on any platform......

 * code compiles cleanly on at least the primary target platforms: OSX, RHEL/CentOS Linux, FreeBSD
 * examples must compile and run cleanly
 * there must be clear documentation of supported and unsupported elements of the API